James Longstreet: Joining the Confederacy and initial hostilities

-At the beginning of the American Civil War, Longstreet was paymaster for the United States Army and stationed in Albuquerque, having not yet resigned his commission.
+At the beginning of the American Civil War, Longstreet was paymaster for the United States Army and stationed in Albuquerque.
 After news of the Battle of Fort Sumter, he joined his fellow Southerners in leaving the post.
 In his memoirs, Longstreet calls it a "sad day", and records that a number of Northern officers attempted to persuade him not to go.
 He writes that he asked one of them "what course he would pursue if his State should pass ordinances of secession and call him to its defence.
 He confessed that he would obey the call."

 Longstreet was not enthusiastic about secession from the Union, but he had long been infused with the concept of states' rights and felt he could not go against his homeland.
-Although he was born in South Carolina and brought up in Georgia, he offered his services to the state of Alabama, which had appointed him to West Point and where his mother still lived.
+Although he was born in South Carolina and brought up in Georgia, he offered his services to Alabama, which had appointed him to West Point and where his mother still lived.
 He was the senior West Point graduate from that state, which meant that he could potentially be placed in command of that state's soldiers.
 After settling his accounts, he submitted his resignation letter from the United States Army on May 9, 1861, intending to join the Confederacy.
-He had already accepted a commission as a lieutenant colonel in the Confederate States Army on May 1, before submitting his resignation from the United States Army.
+He had already accepted a commission as a lieutenant colonel in the Confederate States Army on May 1.
 His resignation from the United States Army was accepted on June 1.

 Longstreet arrived in Richmond, Virginia, with his new commission.
 He met with Confederate President Jefferson Davis at the executive mansion on June 22, 1861, where he was informed that he had been appointed a brigadier general with the date of rank on June 17, a commission he accepted on June 25.
-He was ordered to report to Brigadier General P. G. T. Beauregard at Manassas, where he was given command of a brigade of three Virginia regiments—the 1st, 11th, and 17th Virginia Infantry regiments in the Confederate Army of the Potomac.
+He was ordered to report to Brigadier General P. G. T. Beauregard at Manassas, where he was given command of a brigade of three Virginia regiments—the 1st, 11th, and 17th Virginia Infantry—in the Confederate Army of the Potomac.